honeybadger-technologies/FinOpsGuard/README.md

 #### 4. **GitLab CI Integration**

-Include the template in your `.gitlab-ci.yml`:
+Copy the template from examples and include it in your `.gitlab-ci.yml`:

 ```yaml
 include: